LifesLight/CMancala/README.md

 All CMancala solvers employs a Negamax algorithm with Alpha-Beta pruning, tailored to accommodate double moves.
 Common features include:
 - **Double Move Handling**: The algorithm adjusts search parameters based on whether the player's turn continues or switches to the opponent.
 - **Aspiration Windows with Iterative Deepening**: This technique allows for time-limited searches while enhancing performance.
+- **Clip**: Clips alpha beta to a specified range.
+This can speed up evaluating of a position if you only want to know winning / losing.

 ### Solvers
 - **GLOBAL:**<br>The reference solver.
 Is only satisfied once the complete game tree is exhaustively searched for the best possible move at the current node.